skatejs/skatejs/README.md

 ### Performance

-In terms of performance, Skate comes close to Polymer and X-Tags in modern browsers but isn't quite as fast for a couple reasons:
+Skate comes close to Polymer and X-Tags in modern browsers but isn't quite as fast in this area for a couple reasons:

 1. Skate doesn't use `document.registerElement()` if supported.
 There are [plans](https://github.com/skatejs/skatejs/issues/46) to do this.
 2. Skate supports more than just Custom Elements.
 The added overhead is because it also supports attribute and class bindings and has to check these on top of just checking the tag name / `is` attribute value.